Nirikshan95/Quiz-Generator-from-Text/README.md

 - Thanks to the Hugging Face community for providing excellent language models
 - Streamlit team for the amazing web app framework
+- FastAPI team for the excellent API framework
 - All contributors who help make this project better

 ## 📞 Support & Contact